FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `restore_artifacts` restores all previously saved artifacts into the working dir of the job.
 I.e if you have saved `build/my/thing` and `some/other/path` in a run/docker-compose task, and you set `restore_artifacts: true` in a subsequent task the files `build/my/thing` and `some/other/path` will be present.

 `parallel` run the task in parallel with other tasks.
 See [parallel tasks](#parallel-tasks).

+`retries` the number of times the task will be retried if it fails.

 Examples
 ```yaml